Cell growth: Disorders

 A series of growth disorders can occur at the cellular level and these consequently underpin much of the subsequent course in cancer, in which a group of cells display uncontrolled growth and division beyond the normal limits, invasion (intrusion on and destruction of adjacent tissues), and sometimes metastasis (spread to other locations in the body via lymph or blood).
 Several key determinants of cell growth, like ploidy and the regulation of cellular metabolism, are commonly disrupted in tumors.
 Therefore, heterogenous cell growth and pleomorphism is one of the earliest hallmarks of cancer progression.
 Despite the prevalence of pleomorphism in human pathology, its role in disease progression is unclear.
-In epithelial tissues, pleomorphism in cellular size can induce packing defects and disperse aberrant cells.
+In epithelial tissues, misregulation of cellular size can induce packing defects and disperse aberrant cells.
 But the consequence of atypical cell growth in other animal tissues is unknown.

 Measurement methods

 The cell growth can be detected by a variety of methods.

 The cell size growth can be visualized by microscopy, using suitable stains.
 But the increase of cells number is usually more significant.
 It can be measured by manual counting of cells under microscopy observation, using the dye exclusion method (i.e. trypan blue) to count only viable cells.
 Less fastidious, scalable, methods include the use of cytometers, while flow cytometry allows combining cell counts ('events') with other specific parameters: fluorescent probes for membranes, cytoplasm or nuclei allow distinguishing dead/viable cells, cell types, cell differentiation, expression of a biomarker such as Ki67.
+The total mass of a cell, which comprises the mass of all its components including its water content, is a dynamic magnitude and it can be measured in real-time and tracked over hours or even days using an inertial picobalance.
+A cell's buoyant mass, which corresponds to the total mass of the cell minus that of the fluid it displaces, can be measured using suspended microchannel resonators.

 Beside the increasing number of cells, one can be assessed regarding the metabolic activity growth, that is, the CFDA and calcein-AM measure (fluorimetrically) not only the membrane functionality (dye retention), but also the functionality of cytoplasmic enzymes (esterases).
 The MTT assays (colorimetric) and the resazurin assay (fluorimetric) dose the mitochondrial redox potential.

 All these assays may correlate well, or not, depending on cell growth conditions and desired aspects (activity, proliferation).
 The task is even more complicated with populations of different cells, furthermore when combining cell growth interferences or toxicity.